template-repository/template-repository/README.md

 *   .gitginore file
 *   Issue templates

-## Propositions
+### Propositions
 If you have ideas of what can be added to `repository-template` - welcome!

 ## Usage
 to start using this template need to update next places:
-1. choose maven or gradle and remove unneeded data.
-2. update artifactId from `repository-template` to specific one.
-3. update name and year fro [LICENSE](LICENSE) part.
+1. update name and year fro [LICENSE](LICENSE) part.
-4. update About and Usage parts in README.
+2. update About and Usage parts in README.
 Remove other projects if wants it.
-5. rename main and test packages.

 ## Building
+...

+## Troubleshooting
 ...

 ## Release Notes